Cover 3-uniform hypergraphs by vertex-disjoint tight paths: Abstract

 \section{Abstract}

 Let $H$ be an $n$-vertex 3-uniform hypergraph such that every pair of vertices is in at least $n/3+o(n)$ edges.
 We show that $H$ contains two vertex-disjoint tight paths whose union covers the vertex set of $H$.
 The quantity two here is best possible and the degree condition is asymptotically best possible.
+This result also has an interpretation as the \emph{deficiency problems}, recently introduced by Nenadov, Sudakov and Wagner: every such $H$ can be made Hamiltonian by adding at most two vertices and all triples intersecting them.